 Unescorted daylight raids having led to defeat, Bomber Command switched to night bombings, with Wellingtons participating on the first night raid on Berlin, on 25 August 1940.
-RAF night raids were ridiculously inaccurate at first, dropping bombs almost at random, amounting to no more than a nuisance to the Germans.
+RAF night raids were absurdly inaccurate at first, dropping bombs almost at random, amounting to no more than a nuisance to the Germans.
 The failure of RAF tactics was not seen as a failure of the Wellington, however; while its defensive armament proved inadequate and its lack of self-sealing fuel tanks was a deadly defect, both those problems could be addressed, and it had demonstrated an ability to soak up a great deal of damage.
-It had a capacious bombbay as well, able to accommodate 900 kilogram (2,000 pound) bombs, and from the spring of 1941, a 1,800 kilogram (4,000 pound) bomb.
-183 were delivered with a rack under each inner wing for a torpedo, trials having shown the Wellington was amenable to the torpedo-bomber role.BACK_TO_TOP
+It had a capacious bombbay as well, able to accommodate 900-kilogram (2,000-pound) bombs, and from the spring of 1941, a 1,800-kilogram (4,000-pound) bomb.
+183 B.IC were delivered with a rack under each inner wing for a torpedo, trials having shown the Wellington was suitable for the torpedo-bomber role.BACK_TO_TOP

 * The "Wellington Bomber Mark II" was introduced in October 1940, the primary change being replacement of the Pegasus XVIII engines with Rolls-Royce Merlin X water-cooled vee-16 engines, providing 855 kW (1,145 HP), instead of radials.
 It also had a larger tailplane, and beefed-up landing gear.
 An initial prototype, the "Type 298", had been flown before the outbreak of war.
 401 B.Is were built, all at Weybridge.